vitwit/Avail-monitor/README.md

 ![](./docs/logo.jpg)

 **Avail-monitor** is a monitoring tool to monitor the network health of Avail.
-It uses prometheus to store metrics and grafana dashboard to monitor the health of various metrics.
+It uses Prometheus to export the metrics and Grafana dashboard to monitor the health of those metrics.

+Note:- This tool requires substrate sidecar api endpoints to be accesible.
+Please run the sidecar before deploying this tool as the sidecar endpoint is required in the `config.toml` file.
+If the sidecar is not set up you can set it up following the instructions present [here](https://github.com/paritytech/substrate-api-sidecar#npm-package-installation-and-usage)

+# Installation

+* [Click here](./INSTRUCTIONS.md) for the tool installation instructions.

 # Features

-* [click here](./docs/metric-desc.md) to know about the metrics
+* [Click here](./docs/metric-desc.md) to know about the metrics being exported.

-# Installation

-* [click here](./INSTRUCTIONS.md) for the installation instructions